mcsuGH/Bank-Tech-Test/README.md

 So that I can see what happened to my money,
 The statement should include the dates of when deposits and withdrawals were made aswell as the balance remaining

+As a Client,
+So that I can easily check the latest updates on my account, The statement should show the most recent actions first

 Possible Edge Cases:
 As the Bank,
 So that my customers do not overdraft,